 - 1. All students must comply with health requirements for the entire semester.
 The student is responsible for submitting evidence of health status and immunity to our compliance tracking site, CastleBranch.com. - 2.
 Any student out of compliance with this policy will be prohibited from attending clinical.
 Absences from clinical place students at risk for course failure and are only made-up according to program policies. - 3.
-Information about health requirements will be shared with clinical agencies. - 4.
-Annual Health Assessment must be completed by the designated due date before the first clinical rotation and be updated annually (August 15 for fall/December 10 for spring). - 5.
-Except for influenza (flu) vaccination, immunizations are reviewed once at the beginning of the program. - Influenza (flu) vaccination must be updated annually for the current flu season by Oct 15.
+Information about health requirements will be shared with clinical agencies. - Annual Health Assessment must be completed by the designated due date before the first clinical rotation and be updated annually (August 15 for fall/December 10 for spring). - 5.
+Except for influenza (flu) vaccination, and Covid 19 vaccination, immunizations are reviewed once at the beginning of the program. - Influenza (flu) vaccination must be updated annually for the current flu season by Oct 15.
 Failure to have immunization may have implication for clinical attendance.
 Clinical agencies have the right to refuse placement to persons waiving flu vaccine. - 7.
-Students who refuse Hepatitis B vaccination or have not completed the full series of Hepatitis B vaccination must sign the Hepatitis waiver. - 8.
-Only Brookdale health forms are accepted. - 9.
-In the event, clinical agencies request additional requirements; the student must comply with the requirement and the associated deadline. - 10.
+Students must be fully vaccinated against the Covid 19 virus and receive the Covid 19 vaccine booster as soon as they are eligible Clinical agencies have the right to refuse placement to persons waiving the Covid 19 vaccine. - 8.
+Students who refuse Hepatitis B vaccination or have not completed the full series of Hepatitis B vaccination must sign the Hepatitis waiver. - 9.
+Only Brookdale health forms are accepted. - 10.
+In the event, clinical agencies request additional requirements; the student must comply with the requirement and the associated deadline. - 11.
 Students who do not comply with this policy are not permitted to attend clinical.
 Absences from clinical place the student at risk for course failure and are only made-up according to program policies.